canarybit/cc-docs/docs/products/tower.md

 **CanaryBit Tower** is a Confidential Computing resources orchestration service.
 It helps end-users to deploy secure processing environments and provides control over configuration drifts.

-It creates all the required infrastructure resources and one or more Trusted Execution Environments (TEEs, see [Confidential Computing](https://www.canarybit.eu/what-is-confidential-computing-and-why-should-i-care/)).
+It creates all the required infrastructure resources and one or more TEE (see [Confidential Computing](https://www.canarybit.eu/what-is-confidential-computing-and-why-should-i-care/)).
 Tower orchestrates TEEs either on the resources of a Cloud Service Provider of your choice, or On-Prem.
 It destroys all the resources once the execution is completed or compromised.
-Each trusted execution environment is single-use and immutable once created.
+Each TEE is single-use and immutable once created.

 CanaryBit Tower consists of multiple Terraform / OpenTofu **module** configurations.
 The Tower module is a collection of resources to provision Confidential VMs resources only.